Vishaal24g/learning-git/README.md

 # learning-git

-This repository was used to learn about git and github.
+This repository was used to learn about Git and Github.